 Most of it is either unproven or proven not to work.

-Here are the top 12 biggest lies, myths and misconceptions about weight loss.
+Here are the top 12 biggest lies, myths, and misconceptions about weight loss.

-However, this does NOT mean that all calorie sources have the same effects on your weight.
+However, this does not mean that all calorie sources have the same effects on your weight.

-Different foods go through different metabolic pathways and can have vastly different effects on hunger and the hormones that regulate body weight.
+Different foods go through different metabolic pathways and can have vastly different effects on hunger and the hormones that regulate your body weight.